huygnguyen04/GPU-L2-Cache-Optimizer/README.md

 - Explore **software-level optimizations** (prefetching, data placement)
 - Test on **ML workloads** like CNNs and Transformers
 - Use **Roofline modeling** for further compute-bound analysis

+## 📝 License

+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ---